Part 1. An Early Airline (and some planes it flew)

 I have set out here to fill a gap in history.
 My objective will be to highlight some contributions that publisher Frank Gannett made to the business of Corporate Aviation.

 Gannett was able to accomplish directly, as a publisher, what Boston & Maine Airlines had to go to extraordinary lengths to accomplish in its founding years.
 Robert Mudge's book," Adventures of a Yellowbird," tells how the airline enlisted Amelia Earhart to be their Vice President of Operations.
 She would not pilot their aircraft.
 She would not even direct air operations.
 She would use her considerable pilot prestige to obtain favorable press stories.
 She would focus on getting ladies to fly as passengers.
-Then, she would urge them to then tell their men, "it is OK to fly."
+Then, she would urge them to then tell their husbands, "it is OK to fly."

 In this discovery effort, the greatest surprise has been the lack of mention of any aspect of aviation in much of the source material available about Frank Gannett.
 There is Wikipedia.
 Their coverage borrows heavily on the one biography of Gannett, "Frank Gannett, A Biography" by S.T.
 Williamson, dated 1940.
 Wikipedia's organization of the Gannett material covers: Early Life and College Years, The Rise of Media Mogul, Rivalry with Randolph Hearst, Founding of a Corporation, Part in Politics, Later Years, and Legacy.

 Gannett was born in 1876 and died in 1957.
 He did not marry until March 1920, just one month before my Mother and Father, who were a generation younger.
 I was born in Feb.
-1921 and my parents had moved back from Rochester, NY, to Brockport, a small village 19 miles west of Rochester, where my Dad grew up.
+1921 and my parents had moved back from Rochester, NY, to Brockport, a small village 19 miles west of Rochester, where my Dad had grown up.
 One of my first recollections is reading the Rochester Democrat & Chronicle, one of the New York State daily papers that Gannett and two partners owned.
 That paper was a morning daily and published Sundays.
-I was already helping Pete Scripture deliver the evening Rochester Times-Union, another in the Gannett group, but for reading papers ,the 'Sundays' were 'where it was at.'
+I was already helping a town buddy, Pete Scripture, deliver the evening Rochester Times-Union, another in the Gannett group, but for reading papers ,the 'Sundays' were 'where it was at.'
 Hearst's Rochester Journal-American, and the D&C as it had become known, battled furiously.
 Hearst picked up readers with a torrid series on the 'munitions makers.'
 DuPont was condemned by Hearst as one of the guiltiest of all munitions makers.
 Hearst showed photo after photo of dead bodies and dying people.
-All this even as DuPont had been one of the manufacturers which helped the U.S. come out on the winning side of World War I. The Democrat & Chronicle stayed clear of this effort to attract readers, countering with better local coverage including my interest in sports.
+All this even as DuPont had been one of the munitions manufacturers which helped the U.S. come out on the winning side of World War I. The Democrat & Chronicle stayed clear of this effort to attract readers, countering with better local coverage including my interest in sports.
 Hearst took a couple of beatings from the Gannett group in the State, and departed Rochester, I am guessing about 1930 or 1931.

 I had had my first flight with Russell Holderman at Leroy, NY in 1929.
 There were some root reasons for me to be interested in Gannett, and in aviation.

 Frank Gannett passed on Dec.
 3, 1957.
 As chance would have it, I was living back in Rochester NY at that time.
 I have discovered a collage of photos and articles, headed "History and Highlights of the Life of Publisher Frank Gannett," in a web search I made on April 28, 2013.
-I will come back to a page in the "Potsdam courier-freeman" in a later chapter.
+I will come back to a page in the "Potsdam courier-freeman" newspaper in a later chapter.
 But here now, the Niagara Falls Gazette.

 Frank Gannett.
 Early Life.
 (Prepared May 3, 2013, with appreciation for the Niagara Falls Gazette of Dec.
 3, 1957.)